The finance function is set to be transformed by automation and artificial intelligence (AI) over the coming years.

 - Instantly access ERP systems to extract the relevant information

 - Verify balances between bank statements and general ledgers

 - Reconcile accounts using a standardised format

-Financial planning contains the long-winded process of preparing and compiling financial statements using a variety of departments in the Financial Planning and Analysis (FP&A) framework.
+Financial planning contains the arduous process of preparing and compiling financial statements, using a variety of departments in the Financial, Planning, and Analysis (FP&A) framework.
 Fortunately, elements of this framework can be partially automated.

 - The collection and cleansing of data for analysis

 - Generating standardised financial reports

 - Validating and consolidating budget and forecast inputs

 Source-to-Pay (also known as purchase-to-pay or procure-to-pay) involves the selection of a supplier to complete all payments.
 It typically involves the collection of invoice and payment information from multiple sources, such as: